yamilart/DataLabs/Week 7/GNOD Project/readme.md

 # GNOD Project

-As the final project before thr final project we had to create a song recommender based on some features and playlists.
+As the final project before the final project we had to create a song recommender based on some features and playlists.
 The full information about the project can be found [here](https://github.com/ironhack-labs/lab-web-scraping-single-page/blob/master/case-study-gnod.md)

 ## Song Suggester